Ethereum's Vitalik Buterin Concerned About Security Risks That Come With High ETH Transaction Fees

 Introducing EIP 1559

 The fee market reform that Buterin referred to in his tweet is none other than the “Ethereum Improvement Proposal (EIP) 1559”, which was first introduced in April 2019.
 The whitepaper proposes upgrades that would make transaction fees on Ethereum more predictable.
 This would enable the blockchain network to be more flexible, by dynamically alternating the block size based on the number of transactions that are queued and waiting for validation.

 Furthermore, to prevent congestion from happening in the ecosystem, the whitepaper proposed charging users during times of high demand.
 Buterin publicly voiced his approval and support of EIP 1559 fee market reform.

 Slow and Steady Wins the Race: Ethereum Surpasses Bitcoin

 The market capitalization of Ethereum currently stands at approximately $26 billion dollars.
-The astonishing thing about this is that the given value does not even include the crypto assets founded atop the Ethereum blockchain ecosystems, such as the – Tether and USDC – and altcoins.
+The astonishing thing about this is that the given value does not even include all of the crypto assets founded atop the Ethereum blockchain ecosystems, such as the stablecoins – Tether and USDC – and altcoins.